Wondering how customer sentiment analysis can improve your product’s customer experience and generate more profits?

 A precise understanding of consumer intent can help you save effort, money, and time.
 SaaS companies frequently find themselves chasing after clients who have no immediate plans to make a purchase.
 This problem can be solved through accurate intent analysis.

-The intent analysis model aids in determining whether an individual is intending to make a purchase or is merely looking around.
+The intent analysis model aids in determining whether an individual intends to make a purchase or is merely looking around.

 If a customer expresses an intent to purchase, you can create targeted advertisements for them and nudge them in that direction.
 On the other hand, you can save your energy and resources by not chasing after those who aren’t willing to make a purchase.